Tips to Keep Your Teeth Healthy

 Gently push the floss between two teeth and use a sawing motion to clean out debris.
 Then make a C-like shape with the floss and take it up and down the tooth.
 Pull on the string a bit to get a clean section and repeat on the next tooth.

-If regular flossing is too cumbersome (some people don’t like the feeling of their hands into their mouth) then you can purchase floss sticks from most drug stores.
+If regular flossing is too cumbersome (some people don’t like the feeling of their hands in their mouth) then you can purchase floss sticks from most drug stores.
 These sticks have handles you can use to maneuver the floss while keeping your hands at a comfortable distance from your mouth.
 They’re not quite as effective when it comes to effectuating the C shape movement due to their lack of flexibility, but using flossing sticks is still far better than not flossing at all.

 Mouthwash performs a final sweep of any remaining bacteria in your mouth following brushing and flossing.
 Our mouths are havens for bacteria and have many natural defenses, but bacteria can still build-up over time and cause issues with our teeth and gums, even after brushing and flossing.
 For this reason, it doesn’t hurt to add this one last step to your hygiene routine as a preventative measure.
 Mouthwash also leaves your breath feeling and smelling fresh, a benefit in and of itself.